codefordallas/Coding_Standards/README.md

 = Github Repository Contributions

-All commits must occur on a branch other than main/master.
+All commits must occur on a branch other than master.

 Create a feature branch, with a descriptive name, and make commits to it.